 - When the components received the focus state, other action doesn’t occur

-- Unless the user control the focus state, it doesn’t go to the next elements automatically
+- Unless the user controls the focus state, they won’t go to the following elements automatically

 - Focus state is visually visible

-- All the elements are accessible with keyboard only
+- All the elements are accessible with a keyboard only

 Page Layout and structure

-A clear layout and hierarchy allow users to get the core information quickly at a glance.
-When you form the structure of the information on the page, you have to keep in mind if all content is logically structured.
-Moreover, users learn functionality while they are using the website and they expect the same functionality throughout the site.
-Also, for those who have cognitive, learning disabilities, or using a screen reader, the page layout and the organization of the contents should be well structured.
-In order to help them to understand the contents, try to group associated items together.
+Users learn functionality while using the website and expect consistent functionality throughout the site.
+Also, for those with cognitive or learning disabilities or using a screen reader, the page layout and the organization of the contents must be well structured.
+To help them to understand the content, try to group associated items.

 - Navigation and the placing of the contents are consistent